 Where is it?
 Less than 5km from South West Rocks in the North Coast region.

-Visit when…staying at BIG4 Sunshine Resort, South West Rocks.
+Visit when…staying at BIG4 NRMA South West Rocks Holiday Resort.

 Among Australia’s most popular tourist attractions, the Blue Mountains bursts with beauty.
 World Heritage listed, it’s rich in Aboriginal culture and home to spell-binding rock formations, waterfalls, a gorge, and forests that seem to stretch forever.
 Walking and biking tracks abound, often leading to lookouts, while various adrenaline-packed activities create even more appeal.